Explore our Global Challenges research

 Tropical team work

-Our researchers are working with residents on the remote island of Vanuatu to develop water sensor technology to help their community access clean drinking water.
+Our researchers are working with residents on the South Pacific islands of Vanuatu to help their community access clean drinking water.

 Breakthrough in fight against neglected tropical disease